Search This Blog

 Misidentification:

 Acacia boormanii maybe, which is not really soft and weepy but more upright, and shorter leaves.
-You can see both side by side at 3536 Flora Drive.
+You can see both side by side at 3536 Flora Drive (Both are gone)

 Location: